christianwach/civi_member_sync/README.md

 This plugin is a fork of the [GitHub repo](https://github.com/tadpolecc/civi_member_sync) written by [Tadpole Collective](https://tadpole.cc) and  originally developed by [Jag Kandasamy](http://www.orangecreative.net).

-**Please note:** This plugin may not be functional at present.
-It is under development at the moment.
-The roadmap for this development phase is to make role syncing instantaneous rather than relying on login, logout or cron events happening.
+**Please note:** This plugin is not fully tested and may not be production-ready.
+Use at your own risk.

 ## Installation ##